eemelioksanen/birdnest/README.md

 ## How to run the application
 ### 1. Install dependencies
-You can either run `npm install` in both client and server folders, or just use the script `npm run install-all` in the root folder
+You can either run `npm install` in both client and server folders, or just use the script `npm install` in the root folder

 ### 2. Build the client
 You can run `npm run build` in either the `root` or the `client` folder.